 An accurate count of the number of eligible children with disabilities parentally-placed who are attending an approved and/or accredited non-public school including exempt home schools which are located within the school district's boundaries are needed to calculate the proportionate share of IDEA funds the school district must expend annually on services for eligible children with disabilities parentally-placed in non-public schools.
 The NSSRS/ADVISER and Proportionate Share count are two different child counts.
-The NSSRS/ADVISER child count should not be used to report the total number of Public school children without careful analysis, as the NSSRS/ADVISER count may include both public school children, non-public school children being served by the district.
+The NSSRS/ADVISER child count should not be used to report the total number of Public school children without careful analysis, as the NSSRS/ADVISER count may include both public school children, non-public school children and contracted non-public school children.
+Remember the NSSRS/ADVISER is the total number of children being served by the district.
 The NSSRS/ADVISER does not always accurately reflect the total number eligible children with disabilities attending an approved and/or accredited non-public or exempt home school.
 Children counted in Section I, cannot also be counted in Section II of the Proportionate Share Worksheet.